Role of non-classicality in mediated spatial quantum correlations: Characterisation of non-classical interactions

-In this context, it can be shown that the amount of quantum correlation $Q$ between $A$ and $B$ after the interactions cannot exceed the initial total correlation already established in the system before the interactions.
+{In \cite{ganardi_quantitative_2024, krisnanda_detecting_2018} it has been shown that if the local interactions are classical, meaning that $\hat{H}_{AM}$ and $\hat{H}_{MB}$ commute, then the amount of quantum correlation $Q$ between $A$ and $B$ after the interaction cannot exceed the maximum initial correlation, so that: }

-The correlation measure $Q$ is a $gd$-continuous function which is a property shared by the most commonly used quantum correlation measures, such as entropy of entanglement and logarithmic negativity \cite{donald_continuity_1999, plenio_logarithmic_2005}.
-Being $gd$-continuous implies that $Q$ is monotonic under local processing and defined by the continuity property $|Q(x) - Q(y)| \leq g(d(x,y))$ where $g$ is an invertible monotonically increasing function and $d$ is a distance between states $x$ and $y$.

-When considering witnesses of non-classicality, we are interested in scenarios where the mediator $M$ is governed by potentially \textit{unknown} interactions and \textit{experimentally inaccessible}, thus all the involved quantities must be independent of $M$.
-We can now provide a formal definition of \textit{classical} and \textit{non-classical interaction}.
-The quantity which is used to describe the degree of non-classicality of interactions is the Hamiltonians' commutator $[\hat{H}_{AM}, \hat{H}_{MB}]$, whose norm is $0$ when the interactions are classical, greater than $0$ otherwise.